Highlights

 Like many home systems, sump pumps can fall victim to debris like rocks, mud, and sticks.
 Be sure to check your sump pit for potential clogs every few months or after a heavy rainstorm.
 Ensuring your sump pump has a lid is your most effective defense against clogs, as lidless sump pumps will back up more often.

-Most sump pumps generally last between seven and 10 years.
+Most sump pumps generally last between seven to 10 years.
 If you’re experiencing sump pump failure and your pump is over 10 years old, you may be beyond basic troubleshooting methods.
-Some sump pumps can last longer than this, but we recommend that you replace your pump after 10 years to be safe.)
-Knowing how much a sump pump replacement costs is crucial.
+Some sump pumps can last longer than this, but it’s recommended that you install a new sump pump after 10 years to be safe.

 If you’ve tried all the sump pump troubleshooting techniques listed above and your pump still isn’t working properly, it’s time to bring in the pros.
 Hire a sump pump contractor near you to ensure that your basement (and your home) stays protected.

-And, knowing how much a sump pump replacement costs is crucial.
-On average, sump pump repairs will cost $510, according to HomeAdvisor.
-But if your pro deems replacement a better option, it’ll cost $275 to $1,000 to get a new sump pump installed.
+Knowing how much a sump pump replacement costs helps you stay prepared for future bills.
+On average, sump pump repairs will cost $500.
+But if your pro deems replacement a better option, it’ll cost $645 to $2,095 to get a new sump pump installed.